-Next we give some discrete calculus results on the Carleman weight function.
-We present these results here without proofs and refer to [\ref{Boyer-ESAIM:COCV-2005}, \ref{Boyer-JMPA-2010}] and [\ref{Lecaros-JDE-2023}] for a complete discussion.
-In contrast to the weight function used for discrete parabolic operator in Carleman estimates, the corresponding weight for hyperbolic equation has sufficiently smoothness in time variable $t$.
+Next, we present some discrete calculus results for the Carleman weight function without proofs.
+We refer to [\ref{Boyer-ESAIM:COCV-2005}, \ref{Boyer-JMPA-2010}] and [\ref{Lecaros-JDE-2023}] for a complete discussion.
+In contrast to the weight function used for discrete parabolic operator in Carleman estimates, the corresponding weight for hyperbolic equation possesses sufficiently smoothness in time variable.
 This property ensures that analogous results hold for the time difference operators ${\bf A}_t$ and ${\bf D}_t$.

 \begin{lem} Let $\alpha,k,l,m,n \in \mathbb{N}$.
 Provided $\max\{{s \Delta x}, s\Delta t\} \le 1$, we have

 \end{lem}